johanburati/go/go-face-demo1/README.md

 # Demo

-We have a group photo of the cast of [Seinfeld](https://www.imdb.com/title/tt0098904/):
+First the program will detect the faces from left to right in this group photo of the [Seinfeld](https://www.imdb.com/title/tt0098904/) cast, and we will name the faces accordingly.

 | ![](seinfeld.jpg) |
 | --- |
 | The *Seinfeld* cast: Kramer, Jerry, Elaine and George |

-And here are recents photos of the actors:
+Then program will scan the face in this recent picture of the each actor and determine if the face appears in the group photo.

 | ![](kramer.jpg) | ![](jerry.jpg) | ![](elaine.jpg) | ![](george.jpg) |
 | --- | --- | --- | --- |
 | Kramer | Jerry | Elaine | George |

-We ran the demo on each individual actor photo:
+I test each actor sperately, here is the test results:

 ```
 $ go-face-demo1 --group seinfeld.jpg --names Kramer,Jerry,Elaine,George --target kramer.jpg